Skip to main content

 headers = {"Authorization": "Bearer YOUR_API_KEY"}

-# Step 1: Classify the document
+# Step 1: Classify the PDF

 classify_resp = requests.post(